ME-NET-PROJECT/health_cases_prediction/README.md

 ## Overview

 The goal of this project is to develop predictive models for health-related cases, helping healthcare professionals and policymakers make data-driven decisions.
-The models are trained on relevant datasets and evaluated based on established performance metrics.
+The models are trained on relevant datasets (ambulance attendances) and evaluated based on established performance metrics.
+While model outputs are insightful, accuracy, translation potential and impact would be substantially improved through integrating patient level primary and secondary health service use data to increase data size.

 ## Applications